skerryvore/regression_analysis_101/README.md

 OLS is quick and straightforward, but does not take account of the magnitude of measurement uncertainties on _x_ or _y_ values.
 Orthogonal Direction Regression (ODR) enables measurement errors in both variables to be accounted for, and is particularly appropropriate if the measured data includes outliers with large errors.

 ## The Bayesian approach using a Markov Chain Monte Carlo sampling strategy
-An alternative to using regression techniques to estimating model parameters is to use a Bayesian approach and a Markov Chain Monte Carlo sampling strategy.
+An alternative to using regression techniques to estimating model parameters is to use a [Bayesian](https://en.wikipedia.org/wiki/Bayesian_statistics "Bayesian statistics") approach and a [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo "MCMC link") sampling strategy.

 ![pyMC3_Figure_3](https://user-images.githubusercontent.com/5646482/79071016-2b055400-7cd1-11ea-8228-e54777c30753.png)

 An advantage of the Bayesian MCMC technique is that you can treat both the model parameters and the observed data as uncertain, and estimate their likely values (credible intervals) and the posterior probability distributions.
 This can be implemented in python using the `pyMC3` package.
-See the [pyMC3 docs page](https://docs.pymc.io/ "pyMC3 docs") page for details.
+See the [pyMC3 docs](https://docs.pymc.io/ "pyMC3 docs") page for details.

 ![pyMC3_Figure_1](https://user-images.githubusercontent.com/5646482/79071026-3193cb80-7cd1-11ea-87eb-4ca1488b3fb0.png)
 ![pyMC3_Figure_2](https://user-images.githubusercontent.com/5646482/79071020-2e004480-7cd1-11ea-97d1-d5c263812f36.png)